Five Tips for Easy Fall Coffee Table Decorating

 Of course, there are exceptions to every rule!

 Since it is your home and your decor, you get to choose what you love and then just enjoy it.
-For example, this swan and trencher don’t really fit the rules of 3 items like I discussed above.
+For example, this swan and trencher don’t really fit the rules of 3 items and odd numbers like I discussed above.

 #3 Functional: How do you style a coffee table tray?

 Even though I absolutely love home decor and enjoy trying to make our home look pretty, it’s much more important that our home functions well for my family.
-Since this coffee table is often used for games and puzzles, I keep two things in mind when styling it.
+Since this coffee table is often used for games and puzzles, I keep two things in mind when trying to come up with just the right centerpiece and focal point for the room.

 First of all, I only place one vignette at the end.
 Since our coffee table is oversized, it allows me to keep one end “pretty” and the other end open for games and activities.